(A) A bank that intends to close a banking office shall do all of the following:

 (1) Not less than ninety days prior to the effective date of the banking office closing:

 (a) Give written notice to each person who is either a depositor or a holder of a safety deposit box at the banking office.
 The notice shall state the address of the closing office, the effective date of the closing and the locations of the bank's closest offices.
 The bank may send one notice to a person who is both a depositor and safety deposit box holder.
 The notice required by this paragraph may be sent by ordinary mail or may be included with any regularly mailed statement of account activity.

 (b) File a written notice of the banking office closing with the superintendent of financial institutions that indicates the location of the closing banking office and effective date of the closing.

-(b) (1) If federal law requires a bank to take actions regarding written notices that meet or exceed the requirements of paragraphs (a)(1)(a) and (a)(2) of this rule, then taking actions required under federal law will satisfy the requirements of paragraphs (a)(1)(a) and (a)(2) of this rule.
+(1) If federal law requires a bank to take actions regarding written notices that meet or exceed the requirements of paragraphs (A)(1)(a) and (A)(2) of this rule, then taking actions required under federal law will satisfy the requirements of paragraphs (A)(1)(a) and (A)(2) of this rule.

 Promulgated Under: 119.03